MeteoSwiss/opendata/docs/c-climate-data/c2-climate-percipitation-stations_homogeneous.md

 The measuring conditions under which meteorological data are collected may change over time.
 Statements about the past, long-time climatic development can only be made if the influence of such changes is removed.
 This is achieved by [homogenisation](https://www.meteoswiss.admin.ch/climate/climate-change/changes-in-temperature-precipitation-and-sunshine/homogeneous-data-series-since-1864/homogenisation-of-series-of-climatic-measurements.html) of the data.

-The data series of the Swiss NBCN precipitation stations were homogenized and date back, in some cases, to the mid-nineteenth century.
+The data series of the Swiss NBCN precipitation stations were homogenised and date back, in some cases, to the mid-nineteenth century.

 ## Data download